Vito LoGrasso: World Championship Wrestling (1999–2001)

 In 1999 Vito left ECW for World Championship Wrestling (WCW) where he teamed with Johnny the Bull as The Mamalukes.
 Managed by Tony Marinara The Mamalukes captured the WCW World Tag Team Championship twice, and were, in storyline, jointly awarded the WCW Hardcore Championship.
 After being awarded the championship, however, Vito and Johnny were forced to face each other in a match to crown one champion, which Vito won.

 In WCW, Vito was billed from Staten Island, New York, which is where he actually grew up.

 In December 2000, the Mamalukes reunited and teamed together until March 2001, when WCW was acquired by the WWF.
 After the acquisition, Vito was one of the wrestlers who was lost in the shuffle, neither becoming a part of The Invasion nor taking one of the large ticket buyouts offered.
 He returned to the independents.

+Independent circuit (2001–2004)

+After the end of WCW, Vito wrestled in the independents.
+As Big Vito, he teamed with "Mr. Puroresu" Genichiro Tenryu twice while wrestling for Riki Choshu's Fighting World Of Japan Pro-Wrestling in April 2003.

 Total Nonstop Action Wrestling (2004)

 Vito also had a brief run in Total Nonstop Action Wrestling in late-2004 with Glenn Gilbertti, Trinity and Johnny Swinger as the "New York Connection".
 His only feud was with "Irish" Pat Kenney, in which they exchanged victories.